Select Language : English Japanese

 Promotion Framework for Reducing Environmental Impact

-The Sustainability Office coordinates responses to the TCFD and TNFD and related activities of the NTT DOCOMO Group as a whole, along with other issues, under the Group’s sustainability management.
+Sustainability Office coordinates responses to the TCFD and TNFD and related activities of the NTT DOCOMO Group as a whole, along with other issues, under the Group’s sustainability management.

 We believe that our approach to environmental issues is a key aspect of our business risk management.
-To that end, our Business Risk Management Committee, consisting of the senior executive president and other senior executives, assesses all potential risks and discusses appropriate measures to address them.
+To that end, our Business Risk Management Committee, consisting of the executive vice president and other senior executives, assesses all potential risks and discusses appropriate measures to address them.

 We will continue to improve our management systems as necessary to more effectively respond to environmental trends.